In fact, your friends and family are secretly sick of hearing about your book (though they love you too much to verbalize it).

 It’s also important for me to put content out there through guest blogs and articles such as these, and for me to participate in relevant online communities.

 Overwhelmed?
-Try this or use these tips to take baby steps toward your marketing end game.
+Try this book marketing checklist or use these tips to take baby steps toward your marketing end game.

 15. Focus on growing your email subscription list